 This book has an average rank of 1.37 million and sells once about every 13 days.
 When a book isn't sold for a day, its rank falls by about 100,000.
 The current ranking of 510,000 indicates that the book sold 5 days ago.
 (These numbers are approximate).

-This poses a question.
-If this book sells about once every 13 days how much higher can an FBA book be priced above the MF book?
-The answer really depends on the demand for the book and the FBA sellers involved.
-Above there are FBA offers for $89.99 with one seller undercutting to $85.99.
-If you look for the book elsewhere online the actual retail value of this book is $26 dollars!
-So what's going on here?
+This raises a question.
+If this book sells once every 13 days, how much higher can an FBA book be priced above the MF book?
+The answer depends on if there are FBA sellers involved.
+Above there are FBA offers for $89.99 with another for $85.99.
+In reality, the retail price elsewhere online is $26 dollars.
+What is going on here?
 It seems an FBA seller took a shot at creating the market.
 This book is overpriced and unlikely to sell for more than $26.